sjakthol/aws-kms-crypt/README.md

 ## Python
 The `python` directory contains a Python package that implements the KMS based encryption and decryption functionality.
-The module has been tested to work with both Python 2.7 and Python 3.5.
+It supports Python 3.6 and newer.

 ### Encrypting Data
 ```python